senx/warp10-ext-s3/README.md

 ### Load

-This function is used to load data from a S3, here a small example of its usage.
+This function is used to load data from a S3, here is a small example of its usage.
 It takes as input a storage key (a string) and a parameter map.

 ```
 //